CODEJIN/GAN_based_Vocoders/README.md

-# GAN_based_Vocoders
+# Vocoders based on GAN

-This code is a replication code of [kan-bayashi's code](https://github.com/kan-bayashi/ParallelWaveGAN).
+Currently, this repository is a replication of [kan-bayashi's code](https://github.com/kan-bayashi/ParallelWaveGAN).
 I wrote this code for my independent study about PyTorch.
 If you want to use Parallel WaveGAN model, I recommend that you refer to the original kan-bayashi's code.

 The following is the paper I referred:
 ```